A smooth road to bumpy horizons: shaping black holes with non-linear sigma models, from supergravity to higher dimensions: Higher dimensional black holes and black strings

 As previously mentioned, the analytic construction of homogeneous black strings and p-branes —starting from a four-dimensional black hole with matter fields and a cosmological constant— is not always straightforward.
 Here, we demonstrate that such solutions can indeed be constructed in the present setup.
 To do so, we consider the $d=4+p$ dimensional theory (with $p>1$) given by the action

 and propose a higher dimensional extension of \eqref{lametrica} given by

 with $p$ extended directions parametrized by the $z_{i}$ coordinates.

-Analyzing as in the prevoius section the separatibility of Einstein's equations, we obtain a blackening factor $f(r)$ and a lapse function $N(r)$ given by \eqref{eq:vaccum.solution}.
+Analyzing as in the previous section the separability of Einstein's equations, we obtain a blackening factor $f(r)$ and a lapse function $N(r)$ given by \eqref{eq:vaccum.solution}.
 However, the remaining field equations are now more constraining, leading us to the condition that the cosmological constant must be zero in order to obtain a consistent equation for the $P(x,y)$, which then takes the form in \eqref{eq:liouville}.

 These solutions correspond to homogeneous black strings or $p$-branes with a black hole in the transverse section.
 The horizon of this black hole has non-constant curvature, which is independent of the extended directions and maintains the same form as in the four-dimensional scenario.
 This result is valid for an arbitrary number of extra dimensions $p$, as the field equations have the same functional form as in the four-dimensional case.